-Cultural outings organized by the association in 2024
+Cultural outings organised by the association in 2024

-▪▪▪ Restoration of the Greek vases in the Antoine Vivenel Museum
+▪▪▪ Restoration of the Greek vases at the Antoine Vivenel Museum

-This year, our association has made a financial commitment to the restoration of four Greek vases, which will be returned to the museum for the reopening of the fully renovated Mediterranean Antiquities room.
+This year, our association has made a financial commitment to the restoration of four Greek vases, which will be returned to the museum in time for the reopening of the fully renovated Mediterranean Antiquities Gallery.

-Meet Claire Gonnier, ceramics and glass restorer, in charge of restoring the Greek vases in Antoine Vivenel's collection.
+Meeting with Claire Gonnier, ceramics and glass restorer, responsible for the restoration of the Greek vases in the Antoine Vivenel collection.

 17 rue James de Rothschild (Parc de Songeons)